The Fixer – Sean Earley

 “When I got to Chico State, a professor named Dave Daley saw that I was just sort of floundering.
 Had no real direction.
 He offered me a job that was 30 miles away, did not pay and I had to wake up at 5:00am on Saturdays.”

-Sean took it.
-The “job” was that of a ranch hand on a working cattle operation and he quickly fell in love with the cows he spent so many hours with throughout the year.
-Soon, he was in charge of a “couple hundred head of cattle” shortly after earning a degree in Animal Science.
+The “job” was that of a ranch hand on a working cattle operation and he quickly fell in love with it.
+Soon enough, he was in charge of a “couple hundred head of cattle” and then began working with the university in helping to better understand DNA and fingerprinting of cattle.

 His role at Chico State would mean managing complex budget and navigating through various funding streams.
 Something the Butte County Fair needed when it fell on hard times.